blog-ftr-img

 6. Analyse trends: Identify seasonal fluctuations and adjust estimates accordingly.

 7. Monitor or update regularly: Regularly compare forecast with actual performance to identify discrepancies and adjust forecast accordingly.
-This ensures planning remains relevant and accurate.
+This ensures forecasting remains relevant and accurate.

 The 13-week Cash Flow Model

 The 13-week cash flow model represents the optimal time frame for tactical cash management while maintaining strategic visibility.
-This model bridges the gap between daily cash management and quarterly planning horizons, providing businesses with a rolling forecast that’s both actionable and predictive.
+By enhancing cash visibility, this model allows businesses to better anticipate and respond to liquidity challenges.
+This model bridges the gap between daily cash management and quarterly planning horizons, providing businesses with a rolling forecast that’s both actionable and predictive, and supporting everyday treasury activities by integrating seamlessly into routine treasury operations.

 Key Components of the 13-week Model